 A bunion is a mal-aligned big toe joint that causes inflammation of the overlying skin and soft tissue.
 Bunion pain is caused by either pressure on the tissues overlying the bunion, or from within the joint itself.
 Bunions are corrected by realigning the bone and joint of the first metatarsal and then removing the excess bone.

 The Tricorrectional Bunionectomy (TCB) procedure is unique in the way it permanently corrects the misaligned bunion joint.
 TCB provides a stable shifting of the bone with screw fixation thereby preventing a recurrence of the bunion.
 Following TCB, patients are immediately able to stand and bear weight.
 They are back into shoes in three weeks and, in most cases, are resuming their regular physical activity by five weeks.
-This surgery is performed under local, anesthetic in Vancouver Podiatry’s private surgical suite, allowing for a reduced complication rate and a quicker recovery.
+Surgeries are performed with IV sedation and local anesthetic at False Creek Surgical Centre and Skin Works Surgical Centres in Vancouver BC.
+Patient leaves the surgical centre within a few hours of surgery, in most cases walking on the foot immediately.

 90% of bunion surgeries performed by Vancouver Podiatry employ the TCB procedure.
 Traditional base wedge bunionectomies are reserved for the 10% of bunions that are too severe to benefit from TCB.
 These procedures require 6 to 8 weeks of non-weight bearing cast immobilization and a longer recovery time.

 Orthotics can help you restore balance, improve sports performance, walk comfortably in high heels, and reduce or, better still, eliminate foot, back and leg pain.
 Orthotics are custom-made inserts that fit inside the shoe to decrease abnormal foot motion.
 Until recently, making orthotics required plaster casting – complete with pouring, casting, molding and construction.

 The podiatrists at Vancouver Podiatry are pleased to offer their patients all the benefits of 3-D laser optical casting.
 Both plaster and optical casting rely on the clinician holding the foot in the correct neutral position for accuracy.
 Both methods also provide an accurate three-dimensional contour of the foot.
 The difference is that in order to be 100% accurate, plaster casting requires total contact of the plaster with an immobilized foot, which can be difficult to achieve.